lu7did/ADX-rp2040/src/RDX-rp2040/README.md

 ## Binary distribution

 Although not the preferred nor recommended mode of updating the firmware some specific levels might have a binary version (.uf2) available.
-It can be located at the source directory.
+It can be located at the ./bin directory.
 The files are named using the following convention:
 ```
 RDX-rp2040.ino.rpipico.uf2  for the Raspberry pico version